Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 One of the things that I really enjoyed was seeing them around my house at specific times of the day, usually around sunrise and then again at dusk.
 I could count on them to be where I had left them the treats, even if there was nothing there for them that day.
 It was really cool to get to know the rabbits this way, to see their personalities . . . which ones hung out together, which ones preferred solitude, which rabbits were brave enough to let me get within a few feet of them, and which bunnies were warier.

-We even had a young rabbit small enough to squeeze himself through the garden fence end up getting stuck in there!
+We even had a young rabbit small enough to squeeze himself through the garden fence and end up getting stuck in there!
 This was one of the "Garage Bunnies," as I called them.
 He apparently stayed in the garden a little too long and found himself too large and/or fat to squeeze back out again.
-I saw him in the garden stealing my Brussels sprouts, peas, and peppers, for a couple weeks before I finally realized he was not able to leave.
+I saw him in the garden stealing my Brussels sprouts, peas, and peppers, for a couple of weeks before I finally realized he was not able to leave.
 By then, I had named him Garden Bunny, and we took pity on him and caught him up with our bare hands and released him back into "the wild."
 Later, Garden Bunny wandered into my live trap and became one of the first rabbits that I butchered.

 These free-range rabbits were truly free.
-They slept where they wanted, ate what and when they wanted, bred when they wanted, made nests where they chose.
+They slept where they wanted, ate what and when they wanted, bred when they wanted, and made nests where they chose.
 The rabbits went into the woods and got eaten by coyotes and hawks when they wanted to.
 The rabbit kits left the safety of the nests and burrows and got lost, drowned, or taken away by birds of prey because they were free to roam as they pleased.

 I still believe it's an enterprise worth attempting to perfect.
 I think there is always more than one way to talk about success when it comes to homesteading and small-scale farming.
 Did I end up with lots of rabbits to sell and/or eat?
 No, I didn't.
 I did have a really wonderful and, I believe, unique experience living with free-range rabbits on my farm for over a year.